mattclarke/deliberate_practice/documents/inbox.md

 These items are __not__ in priority order.

-- Tidy command parsing [WIP]
-- Apply sales tax to "luxury" items on total
+- Apply sales tax to "luxury" items on total [WIP]
+  - Need to declare with items are taxed
 - Track stock
-- What happens after "finish"?
-Initialise new sale?
 - Print sale receipt
+- Use cmd module

 # Done